ARRIVE TOKYO, JAPAN

 Arrive in action-packed Tokyo, where you are met and transferred to your hotel.

 Begin today at the Samurai Museum to learn about the customs of this elite-warrior class while viewing samurai swords, armor and weaponry.
 Throughout hundreds of years of medieval and early modern history, the samurai served as everything from military rulers to court ambassadors, living by a code that set them apart from mainstream Japanese life.
-Next, explore the popular Shibuya shopping area and witness the busy scramble of pedestrians at Shibuya Crossing.
-After lunch, get a lesson in playing traditional wadaiko (Japanese drums) as part of a taiko drumming experience.
-Check out the fashions local teens are wearing near Harajuku station on Takeshita Street.
-Tonight, gather for a welcome dinner at your hotel.
+Afterward, enjoy a hands-on lesson in the art of crafting sushi dishes, enjoying your creations for lunch.

 Travel to enchanting Kyoto, exploring Arashiyama, including the Garden of Tenryu-ji Temple, a UNESCO World Heritage Site, and wander through the magical Bamboo Grove Forest.
 After lunch at a local restaurant, visit the exquisite Kinkaku-ji (Golden Pavilion) and watch its reflection glitter on the surface of the reflecting pond.
 Then contemplate the iconic Zen rock garden at Ryoan-ji, the perfect spot for a meditative moment.
 End your day with a visit to the 400-year-old Nishiki Market, wandering its covered alleyways to discover a plethora of foods and desserts, all of Japan’s culinary delights in one vibrant place.